MiguelVP2/lab-5/README.md

 ## Contributions

 Daniel found the assets that are used in this game including: font, music, button image, textbox image, 3D models, and animations.
 Daniel also arranged the three levels in the game.

+Miguel made the scene transitions, assisted with importing a good majority of 3d models, made some scripts and experimented with them, made some aesthetic changes in the start scene.
+Fixed small errors.